warfare-plugins/social-warfare/README.md

 ### Variables and Class Names
 All PHP and Javascript variables, functions and classes, and CSS classes and ID's should follow the following naming standards.

 **PHP:** All names in PHP will use the Snake Case nomenclature.
-Independent function names will be preceded with the swp_ vendor prefix (e.g. swp_my_function_name).
+Independent/global function names will be preceded with the swp_ vendor prefix (e.g. swp_my_function_name).
 Methods and properties within classes do not require this prefix.

+In regard to variable names, avoid abbreviations (i.e. $my_var should be $my_variable).
+The only exception is words or terms where the abbreviation or acronym is the commonly excepted usage of the word in regular speech (e.g. ID or ATM).

+Avoid using id as a standalone variable name.
+Instead use a semantic identifier so it's clear to what the ID relates (e.g. $post_id).

 Classes will be snake cased as well, but will also have the first letter of each word capitalized.
 Class names will also use the singular and never plural (e.g. My_Thing, not My_Things).
 The first letter will be capitalized on variables containing an instance of a class as well (e.g. $Class = new SWP_Class() ).